Tool-as-Interface: Learning Robot Policies from Observing Human Tool Use: Related Works

-Viewpoints can change as robots manipulate or interact with their environment.
-Existing approaches address viewpoint changes by learning view-invariant latent representations~\cite{sermanet2018time, chen2021unsupervised}, leveraging equivariant 3D representations~\cite{shridhar2023perceiver, gervet2023act3d, zhu2023learning}, or augmenting input data with diverse viewpoints~\cite{sadeghi2018sim2realservo, zhou2023nerf}.
-An early attempt by \citet{NEURIPS2019_8a146f1a} introduced a hierarchical model that generates first-person sub-goals from third-person demonstrations via a high-level module, while a low-level embodiment-specific module predicts actions.
-Recent work by \citet{chen2024roviaug} leveraged the SAM model~\cite{kirillov2023segany} and ControlNet~\cite{zhang2023adding} to transform the viewpoint of one robot into another, performing view synthesis with ZeroNVS~\cite{zeronvs} to augment datasets and enhance policy learning across robots and viewpoints.
-Another approach by \citet{yuan2024learning} combined reinforcement learning with multi-view representation learning and a Spatial Transformer Network (STN) to improve policy robustness in visually complex environments.
-However, these methods face limitations such as scalability issues in hierarchical models, the complexity of controlled image editing, high computational costs in view synthesis, and the need to build sophisticated simulators for reinforcement learning when adapting to diverse environments.
-Compared to previous work, our method enables efficient and scalable cross-viewpoint transfer from human data by leveraging two RGB images with the MASt3R~\cite{mast3r_arxiv24} foundation model for 3D reconstruction and employing Gaussian splatting for fast and cost-effective novel view synthesis.
+\textbf{Cross-Viewpoint Policy Learning:} Robots can encounter viewpoint variations when interacting with their environments.
+Prior work addresses this by learning view-invariant representations~\cite{sermanet2018time, chen2021unsupervised}, equivariant 3D features~\cite{shridhar2023perceiver, gervet2023act3d, zhu2023learning}, or augmenting datasets with varied viewpoints~\cite{sadeghi2018sim2realservo, zhou2023nerf}.
+An early attempt by \citet{NEURIPS2019_8a146f1a} introduced a hierarchical model mapping third-person demonstrations to first-person sub-goals, with a low-level module predicting actions.
+Recent work by \citet{chen2024roviaug} leverages SAM~\cite{kirillov2023segany} and ControlNet~\cite{zhang2023adding} to transform robot images across different robots, employing ZeroNVS~\cite{zeronvs} for novel-view synthesis to augment datasets and improve policy generalization across viewpoints.
+Another approach by \citet{yuan2024learning} integrates reinforcement learning, multi-view representation learning, and a Spatial Transformer Network to enhance policy robustness in visually complex environments.
+Despite promising results, these methods face scalability issues, reliance on computationally intensive view synthesis, or the need for tailored simulators.
+In contrast, our approach achieves efficient and scalable cross-viewpoint transfer directly from human data by leveraging the MASt3R~\cite{mast3r_arxiv24} foundation model for 3D reconstruction from two RGB images and employing Gaussian splatting for fast, cost-effective novel-view synthesis.\looseness=-1